Interior Designer Cost London-An Honest Guide to Fees and What to Expect

 This is where misunderstandings often arise.
 Clients compare fees without comparing what those fees include – and the difference can be significant.

-An interior designer in London is not simply choosing fabric swatches or sourcing furniture.
+An interior designer in London isn’t simply choosing fabric swatches or sourcing furniture.
 The work includes:

-The cost of getting spatial decisions wrong — a bathroom retiled because the proportions felt off, joinery replaced because it warped within two years, a kitchen reconfigured because the flow did not work in practice — routinely exceeds the designer’s fee several times over.
+The cost of getting spatial decisions wrong — a bathroom retiled because the proportions felt off, joinery replaced because it warped within two years, a kitchen reconfigured because the flow didn’t work in practice — routinely exceeds the designer’s fee several times over.

-Good design is not decoration.
-It is the systematic prevention of regret.
+Good design is the systematic prevention of regret.

 Why the Cheapest Fee Is Rarely the Best Value

 The assumption that a lower fee means a more affordable project is one of the most persistent misconceptions in renovation.
-A designer charging 10 per cent but requiring three times as many hours, generating scope creep through unclear process, or specifying materials that need replacing within five years is not cheaper.
-They are simply less transparent.
+A designer charging 10 per cent but requiring three times as many hours, generating scope creep through unclear process, or specifying materials that need replacing within five years isn’t cheaper.
+They’re simply less transparent.

 The designers who charge properly and work efficiently save their clients money.
 Not by cutting corners, but by making considered decisions the first time, managing contractors with authority, and understanding that a well-resolved interior requires nothing to be redone.

-There is also the question of what a thoughtful, functional interior does to the value and liveability of a London home.
-In Richmond, Kew, Barnes and Chiswick — where properties regularly transact above £1 million — a considered interior is not a luxury.
-It is the difference between a house and a home that holds its character across decades.
+There’s also the question of what a thoughtful, functional interior does to the value and liveability of a London home.
+In Richmond, Kew, Barnes and Chiswick – where properties regularly transact above £1 million – a considered interior isn’t a luxury.
+It’s the difference between a house and a home that holds its character across decades.

-To make this concrete, here is what design fees in London typically look like across different project scales:
+To make this concrete, here’s what interior design fees in London typically look like across different project scales:

 Single Bathroom Renovation